 Helicopter use, for construction of Alternative 2B, within 3,000 feet of Gran Point or Met Point would occur at a minimum altitude of 1,500 feet (when weather conditions permit) and a minimum distance of 1,000 feet from each haulout.
 No flights over the haulouts would be conducted.
-Additional mitigation measures have been proposed to minimize impacts to Steller sea lions during construction.
-The FHWA has initiated formal Section 7 Consultation under the Endangered Species Act with the NMFS under Alternative 2B, the preferred alternative, and results of this consultation will be documented in the Final SEIS/ROD.

 Other than Alternative 2B, none of the build alternatives are in proximity to the Gran and Met Point haulouts; however, if another build alternative were selected, the FHWA would consult with the NMFS, as appropriate, on potential impacts to Steller sea lions.
-All of the build alternatives would increase ferry traffic in one or more areas of the Lynn Canal region; however, collisions between Steller sea lions and ferries are expected to be minimal, as Steller sea lions would likely avoid such encounters.
+All of the build alternatives would increase ferry traffic in one or more areas of Lynn Canal; however, collisions between Steller sea lions and ferries are expected to be minimal, as Steller sea lions would likely avoid such encounters.